datastaxdevs/workshop-introduction-to-nosql/README.md

 You will find below which values to enter for each field.

 - **For the database name** - `nosql_db`.
-While Astra allows you to fill in these fields with values of your own choosing, please follow our recommendations to ensure the application runs properly.
+While Astra DB allows you to fill in these fields with values of your own choosing, please follow our recommendations to ensure the application runs properly.

 - **For the keyspace name** - `nosql1`.
 It's really important that you use the name "nosql1" for the code to work.